amoeba-rb/amoeba/README.md

 ### Has Many Through

-Copying `has_many :through` associations work automatically.
+Copying of `has_many :through` associations works automatically.
 They perform the copy in the same way as the `has_and_belongs_to_many` association, meaning the actual child records are not copied, but rather the associations are simply maintained.
 You can add some field preprocessors to the middle model if you like but this is not strictly necessary:

     class Assembly < ActiveRecord::Base
       has_many :manifests